What Is Cognitive Behavioral Therapy (CBT)?

 Goal Oriented

-East Point Behavioral Health in Massachusetts is here to change the lives of individuals for the better.
-Cognitive Behavioral Therapy is a wonderful addition to most treatment plans and teaches individuals how to cope with stressful situations in life.
+East Point Behavioral Health is here to change the lives of individuals for the better.
+Cognitive behavioral therapy in Massachusetts and beyond is a wonderful addition to most treatment plans and teaches individuals how to cope with stressful situations in life.
 It promotes healthy habits and routines, which in turn, support good mental health.
-If you are thinking about seeking help for yourself or a loved one, get in touch with East Point Behavioral Health today at 877-536-5307.
+If you are thinking about seeking help online or in person, for yourself or a loved one, get in touch with East Point Behavioral Health today!